flomio/flomio_site_docs/source/index.html.md

 allowMulticonnect | Boolean |  Control whether multiple FloBLE devices can connect simultaneously. specificDeviceUid | String | Use the device id from back of device (or deviceId property) to only connect to a certain bluetooth reader.
-This is only for use when 'Allow Multiconnect' = @0. isCeMode | Boolean | Activates Card Emulation mode on FloBLE Plus
+This is only for use when 'Allow Multiconnect' = @0. isCeMode | Boolean | Activates Card Emulation mode on FloBLE Plus rfidTagsToFind | Array | Array of strings to indicate the identifiers of the RFID tags you want to target with your uGrokit UHF RFID reader.

 **Note:** Booleans listed are NSNumber initialized with Booleans.
 Use @YES/@No in Objective-C and true/false in Swift